kubeflow/spark-operator/docs/release/README.md

 ### Release Process

-1. Make sure the last commit you want to release past `spark-operator -postsubmit` testing.
+1. Make sure the last commit you want to release passed `spark-operator -postsubmit` testing.

 2. Check out that commit.